-IFRS 16 establishes a new model for lease accounting and will be effective for annual periods beginning on or after January 1, 2019 and management is of the view that it will have no material impact on the Company's financial statements.
+IAS 8 is applied in selecting and applying accounting policies, accounting for changes in estimates and reflecting corrections of prior period errors.
+Changes in accounting policies and correction of errors are generally retrospectively accounted for, whereas changes in accounting estimates are generally accounted for on a prospective basis.
+IAS 8 will be effective for annual periods beginning after January 1, 2019 and management is of the view that the adoption of it will have no material impact on the Company's financial statements.